 This is part 2 of a 3 part series that describes in detail how to install artificial grass.
-The first part covered sub-base preparation and the steps involved in securing a proper sub base.
+The first artificial grass installation video covered sub-base preparation and the steps involved in securing a proper sub base.
 This second how-to includes steps related to the application of the artificial grass including unrolling, cutting and seaming your grass.

 You can review part one, or check back to see part 3 next week.
 And for a comprehensive guide on how to install artificial grass on your own, download the DIY Easy Install Guide.

 At the beginning of the project you’ll want to unroll your artificial grass.
 The grass has been rolled tightly so the fibers will be matted down.
 By unrolling your grass and allowing it to sit out in the sun for an hour or two, you’ll be letting the materials breathe and the fibers will begin to naturally stand up on their own.

 Artificial grass, is by nature, a little bit expansive, so allowing the grass to sit unrolled in the sun allows the back to warm up and ensures you’ll get a good tight stretch during the installation process.
 Also, the warmer the backing, the more pliable the grass will be and the faster it will take to the shape of any undulations.
 Basically, it’s easier to work out any wrinkles when the grass and its backing are warmer.

 It’s important to keep in mind that artificial grass has a grain to it and the grain always needs to be pointing in the same direction.
 As a general rule, you want the grain pointing toward the direction it is going to be viewed from most often.

 So in front yards the grain should point towards the street, and in back yards it should point towards the house.
 In some instances, grain direction is determined by the layout that minimizes waste rather than where it will be viewed from most often.

 Put your artificial grass in place and rough cut the perimeter being sure to leave at least a couple inches of excess.